Clare Daly: Early political career

-County councillor
+County councillor (1999 to 2011)

-Daly was elected as a Fingal County Councillor for the Swords area in the 1999 local elections.
-She was re-elected at the 2004 local elections and the 2009 local elections, topping the poll on each occasion.
+Daly was elected for the Swords area at the 1999 Fingal County Council election.
+She was re-elected at the 2004 local elections and the 2009 local elections, topping the poll on both occasions.

 In 2003, Daly was jailed for a month, alongside 21 others from the Anti-Bin Tax Campaign for breaching a High Court order preventing protests leading to obstruction of the council's non-collection policy for those not paying bin charges. in 2011, she announced that she would not register to pay a new household charge brought in as part of the latest austerity budget, calling it "reprehensible", and telling Phil Hogan, the minister responsible, in the Dáil: "You can't bring everyone to court".
 She was an organiser of the Anti-Water charges campaign in Swords in 2014.

 She first ran for a seat in Dáil Éireann at the 1997 general election, receiving 7.2% on that occasion and 8.2% at the 1998 Dublin North by-election.
 At the 2002 general election she received 5,501 votes (12.5%), narrowly missing a seat.
 At the 2007 general election she received 9% of the vote.